 Temporal contingency is easy to calculate.
 The only requirement is to have a mechanism for reliable detection of the interval between two events.
 The events can be represented as binary and the detection can be performed only at the times in which these signals change from 0 to 1 or from 1 to 0.
 Furthermore, once the delay between two signals is estimated it can be used to predict future events.
-Based on this the robot can easily detect that something does not feel right even if the cause for that is not immediately identifiable.
+Based on this, the robot can easily detect that something does not feel right even if the cause for that is not immediately identifiable.
+A more sophisticated model of contingency detection is used by the Neo system [40], which maintains contingency tables for all pairs of its streams.

-Timing contingency detection is used in (Stoytchev 2007) to detect which perceptual features belong to the body of the robot.
+Timing contingency detection is used in [41] and [42] to detect which perceptual features belong to the body of the robot.
 In order to do that, the robot learns the characteristic delay between its motor actions (efferent stimuli) and the movements of perceptual features in the environment (afferent stimuli).
-This delay can then be used to classify the perceptual stimuli that the robot can detect into "self" and "other".
+This delay can then be used to classify the perceptual stimuli that the robot can detect into "self" and "other."

 Detection of temporal contingency is very important for the normal development of social skills as well.
-In fact, it has often been suggested that contingency alone is a powerful social signal that plays an important role in learning to imitate (Jones 2006) and language acquisition (Goldstein, King, & West 2003).
-Watson (Watson 1985) proposed that the "contingency relation between a behavior and a subsequent stimulus may serve as a social signal beyond (possibly even independent of) the signal value of the stimulus itself."
+In fact, it has often been suggested that contingency alone is a powerful social signal that plays an important role in language acquisition [43], learning to imitate [44], social perception [45], and more generally in social cognition [46].
+Temporal contingency has also been used to explain why you cannot tickle yourself [47].
+Watson [48] proposed that the "contingency relation between a behavior and a subsequent stimulus may serve as a social signal beyond (possibly even independent of) the signal value of the stimulus itself."
 This might be a fruitful area of future robotics research.